 - 1. Advance the filter tape to a fresh spot. - 2.
-Remove the PM10 head (and the PM2.5 sharp cut cyclone, if installed) and the short inlet tube from the top of the E-BAM PLUS. - 3.
+Remove the PM10 head and the short inlet tube from the top of the E-BAM PLUS. - 3.
 Turn on the sample pump and, while the pump is running, use a can of dusting air with a long plastic nozzle to blow through the inlet on top of the monitor.
 Three to four blasts at different angles should be sufficient.
 This will dislodge any particulate from the inside of the nozzle and sample tube walls and deposit it onto the tape. - 4.
 Repeat the process until the tape spot no longer shows signs of particulate.
-You may need to advance the spot to determine this. - 5.
-Replace the inlet tube and cyclones when finished.
+You may need to advance the spot to determine this.

+5. Replace the inlet tube and cyclones when finished.